isaacaskew/docs/en/development/routing.rst

         echo $this->element('latest_comments');

-    Written in this way, whenever the element is rendered, a request will be made to the controller to get the data, the data will be processed, rendered and returned.
-However in accordance with the warning above it's best to make use of element caching to prevent needless processing.
+    Written in this way, whenever the element is rendered a request will be made to the controller to get the data.
+The data will then be processed, rendered and returned.
+However, in accordance with the warning above, it's best to make use of element caching to prevent needless processing.
 By modifying the call to element to look like this::